amelielabs/amelie-docs/content/sql/query/select.md

 insert into example values ('2024-12-12 14:25:52.712025', 2);
 insert into example values ('2024-12-12 14:27:52.712025', 1);

--- do parallel GROUP BY and ORDER BY on each compute node select device_id, count(*) as hits from example where time >= timestamp '2024-12-12 14:30:00' - interval '1 hour'
+-- do parallel GROUP BY and ORDER BY on each backend select device_id, count(*) as hits from example where time >= timestamp '2024-12-12 14:30:00' - interval '1 hour'